mfenniak/abtracetogether-Android-decompile/README.md

 dex-tools-2.1-20171001-lanchon/d2j-dex2jar.sh classes.dex
 ```

-Some errors are expected, but can generally be ignored as long as a `classes-dex2jar.jar` file is generated.

-classes2.dex seems to only contain third-party dependencies, so I don't bother converting and decompiling it.
+Some errors are expected; based upon my experience so far, they're always errors in translating third-party libraries (com.google.common, androidx.core.text), so I ignore them because they're not relevant.  classes2.dex seems to only contain third-party dependencies, so I don't bother converting and decompiling it.

 4. Using JD-GUI, decompile the jar file.